 The name Shechem is ascribed to two or three men and a location.
 Shechem is first mentioned as a place where Abram sojourned (Genesis 12:6).
-Later Jacob settles there upon his return to Canaan (Genesis 33:19) and buys the land from Hamor the Hivite, the father of a man named Shechem.
-This Shechem takes a liking to Jacob's only daughter Dinah, the daughter of Leah, who was also the mother of half of the sons of Jacob.
-After Shechem takes Dinah by force, her brothers Simeon and Levi destroy and loot the city (Genesis 34).
+Later Jacob settled there upon his return to Canaan (Genesis 33:19) and bought the land from Hamor the Hivite, the father of a man named Shechem.
+This Shechem took a liking to Jacob's only daughter Dinah, the daughter of Leah, who was also the mother of half of the sons of Jacob.
+After Shechem took Dinah by force, her brothers Simeon and Levi destroyed and looted the city (Genesis 34).

-Father Jacob, apparently, is more worried about the political consequences of the actions of his sons than those of Shechem (34:30), and rescinds their rights as sons number two and three (49:5-7—son number one, Reuben, already wrecked his position by sleeping with Bilhah, his father's concubine; 35:22 & 49:4).
-So doing, son number four, Judah, becomes most prominent.
+Father Jacob, apparently, was more worried about the political consequences of the actions of his sons than those of Shechem (34:30), and rescinded their rights as sons number two and three (49:5-7 — son number one, Reuben, had already forfeited his position by sleeping with Bilhah, his father's concubine; 35:22 and 49:4).
+So doing, son number four, Judah, became most prominent.

 But note that even though that in English all these names turn out as Shechem, the Masoretes interpreted the names of the Shechems from Manasseh slightly different.
 How these names sounded we don't know (there are no sound recordings from those days) but the difference between the Hivite Shechem and the Manassite Shechem is minute.